 The Infinite Campus Foundation contributed $100,000 supporting The Front Line Foundation.
-The Mission of The Front Line Foundation is to Back the Badge and support fallen and disabled heroes including members of police departments, SWAT teams, firefighters, EMTs, Minnesota National Guard, and other military personnel.
-Front Line provides support of those who either died or became disabled while in the line of duty by awarding benefit payments to dependents of the fallen or disabled first responders.
+The Mission of The Front Line Foundation is to Back the Badge and support fallen heroes including members of police departments, SWAT teams, firefighters, EMTs, Minnesota National Guard, and other military personnel.
+Front Line provides support of those who died while in the line of duty by awarding benefit payments to dependents of the fallen first responders.

 In addition, The Front Line Foundation will underwrite scholarships and training registration costs for members of the police force and SWAT teams, as well as support preparedness training for safety officers in hospitals, schools, and churches.

 Further, The Front Line Foundation will assist with the purchase of needed safety and tactical equipment not currently within the budget of the local unit of government.